Relationship Field

 Options can be dynamically limited by supplying a query constraint, which will be used both for validating input and filtering available relationships in the UI.

-The filterOptions property can either be a Where query directly, or a function that returns one.
+The filterOptions property can either be a Where query, or a function returning true to not filter, false to prevent all, or a Where query.
 When using a function, it will be called with an argument object with the following properties:

 PropertyDescription